act-rules/act-rules.github.io/_rules/table-header-cells-refer-to-data-cells-d0f69e.md

 #### Inapplicable Example 1

-The rule does not apply to table element that is not [included in the accessibility tree](#included-in-the-accessibility-tree).
+The rule does not apply to table element that is not [included in the accessibility tree][].

 ```html
 <table role="presentation">